 Approximately 50 million Americans have an Autoimmune Disease.
 In comparison, cancer affects up to 9 million and heart disease up to 22 million.
-There are approximately 100 Autoimmune Diseases with Rheumatoid Arthritis, Diabetes (Type 1), Lupus, and Sjögren’s Syndrome being among the more common diseases (an estimated 4 million people in the US).
+There are approximately 100 Autoimmune Diseases with Rheumatoid Arthritis, Diabetes (Type 1), Lupus, and Sjögren’s Syndrome being among the more common diseases (an estimated 4 million people in the US have Sjögrens).
 Unfortunately, Sjogrens is a somewhat unknown, hard to pronounce, and under diagnosed disease.
-This is “Why SjögrensLife” — the more people that talk about, the more visibility the disease receives.
+This is “Why SjögrensLife” — the more people that talk about it, the more visibility the disease receives.

 Those of us that live with an autoimmune disease (I have Sjögrens) fight daily to have fulfilling and productive lives.
 Sometimes it works and sometimes it doesn’t.
 This blog is a place where I can share my experiences living with Sjögrens, and share what I learn by being part of the Sjögren’s Foundation.
 My goal is to help the readers live each day a little bit better.